jslate/hubot-branch-name/README.md

 hubot-branch-name
 =================

-Vote for a branch name
+Vote for a branch or tag name, or anything else you want really that starts with a number

 Commands: